jpedroribeiro/Baseliner/README.md

 1. Replace manifest with `firefox_addon/manifest.json`, it has an extra field needed for Firefox
 2. Compress the files in the folder, not the folder itself (opposite of Chrome)
+3. Firefox doesn't like external files, so we need to copy workbox-sw.js into a local file and then reference it under `build/service-worker.js` like:

+     importScripts('/third_party/workbox/workbox-sw.js');

+     workbox.setConfig({
+       modulePathPrefix: '/third_party/workbox/'
+     });

 ## TODO
 1. Add Typescript